Ancestral Healing Practitioner Training

 Participation in the training begins with submitting a completed application (application link here).
 Spaces are limited and applications will be considered in the order in which they are received.
 Accepted applicants will be invited to register, see application for details.

 Some scholarships are available for applicants in need.
 To apply, please submit both the training application and the scholarship application (scholarship link here).
-Scholarship applicants with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given some preference.
+Scholarship applicants of other-than-European ancestries and/or with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given preference.

 Permissions and Certification